 Is there a list of everything you’ve recommended on the podcast?

 Not everything on the podcast is necessarily recommended as much as we are just showing you where to find what we’re discussing.
 Our show notes are the things that we have referenced as resources, or cited as sources, but we do have a compiled list.

 How do I find the podcast in my app?

 Most apps have a search function.
-The podcast is listed in the iTunes directory, and our recommended apps will either search this directory automatically, or you will have an option to use the iTunes directory when searching.
+The podcast is listed in the Apple Podcasts directory, and our recommended apps will either search this directory automatically, or you will have an option to use the Apple Podcasts directory when searching.
 Type bema and it will be among the first results.

-I’ve searched everywhere and it just won’t show up.
+I’ve searched everywhere and the podcast just won’t show up.

 If the podcast does not show up in search results, you can use the RSS link above to add the podcast manually (for most apps).